 To create a timeline to animate a UI component:

-- Select the (Add Timeline (A)) button, or press a to specify settings for the timeline and running the animation in the Timeline Settings dialog.
+- In the Timeline view, select the (Add Timeline) button to specify settings for the timeline and running the animation in the Timeline Settings dialog.

-- In the Timeline ID field, enter a name that describes the animated item.
+- In the Timeline ID field, enter an ID that describes the animated component.

-- In the End frame field, set the duration of the animation.
+- In the End frame field, set the last frame of the timeline.

-- To use bindings to specify the properties, select the Expression binding check box and enter the binding in the Expression binding field.
+- To use bindings to specify the properties, select the Expression binding radio button and enter the binding in the Expression binding field.
 For more information about property binding, see Setting Bindings.

-- In the Animation tab, Animation ID field, enter a name for the animation.
+- In the Animation ID field, enter an ID for the animation.

 - In the Start frame field, set the first frame of the animation.